IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 `info` function, which sends messages to a log dedicated to the current service run.
 The key message is the one indicating a successful completion, “Well done,” which is sent at the very end.
-This is the message that we will look for in order to deterinate the overall outcome of a service run.
+This is the message that we will look for in order to determine the overall outcome of a service run.

-Lastly, note also that, upon successful or unsuccessful completion, the container deletes its hosting virtual machine, which is achieved by setting a handler (`delete`) for the `EXIT` event.
+Note also that, upon successful or unsuccessful completion, the container deletes its hosting virtual machine, which is achieved by setting a handler (`delete`) for the `EXIT` event.

+Lastly, we look at the actual invocation of the service, which entails two lengthy shell commands leveraging [Cloud SDK].
+For convenience, this is done via a [`Makefile`].

 # Scheduling the service